xappublic/sopera-dita-framework/README.txt

-This is the sourses for using and testing automated creation of SOPERA documentation.
+This readme files describes the folders in this framework and contains instructions on  using it.